 My cochlear implants and the tube shunt in my right eye are the reasons that I can no longer take break falls.
 Yes, I have hardware inside my right eyeball!

-and implanted a receiver just beneath my skull.
+First, the cochlear implant.
+Many of you follow me on Facebook and have tracked my journey.
+Long story short, the surgeon drilled a hole in my skulland implanted a receiver just beneath my skull.
 My cochlear implant doctor wasn’t too crazy about my practice of martial arts.
 I assured him that I would stick to teaching.

 The bigger issue concerns the tube shunt implanted in my right eye to treat my glaucoma.
 I never knew of the existence of this particular medical technology until last October.
 I still have a hard time believing that there’s hardware INSIDE MY FREAKING EYEBALL.
 On top of this, I had a setback in January where a combination of inflammation, a tube shunt “sometimes working too well” and exercise-related stress caused the pressure in my eye to drop to zero, causing the retina to detach, resulting in severely distorted vision.
 I recovered quickly from it but still have some slight wavy distortion that will be permanent.